yairbederman/EngineeringAgency/system-architecture-agent.md

   - Cross-service API reference
   - Domain model summary
 - [ ] All projects with missing AI instructions are flagged (not silently skipped)
+- [ ] `WG3-Architecture-Interactive.html` renders all diagrams with working navigation and zoom